-Where an identity module is present in the CE excluding the call cases scoped under Clause 5.2.2.1 (b) (ii) CE shall-
+Where an Identity Module is present in the CE excluding the call cases scoped under Clause 5.2.2.1(b)(ii) CE shall-

-- (i) be able to read the ECC field on the identity module; and - (ii) allow the initiating of an Emergency Call to the Emergency Service Numbers 000 and 112 stored in the ECC field. - Note: C536 [4] specifies that CSPs must ensure that new Identity Modules supplied by CSPs to their Customers are correctly programmed with 000 and 112 in the ECC field of the Identity Module.
-There are no requirements in C536 [4] to populate 106 in the ECC field of the Identity Module.
+- (i) be able to read the ECC field on the Identity Module supplied by a Carrier or CSP; and - (ii) allow the initiating of an Emergency Call to the ESN 000 stored in the ECC field. - Note: C536 [4] specifies that Carriers and CSPs must ensure that new Identity Modules supplied by Carriers and CSPs to their Customers are correctly programmed with ESN 000 in the ECC field of the Identity Module.
+There are no requirements in C536 [4] to populate ESNs 112 and 106 in the ECC field of the Identity Module.